debugacademy/academyvm/README.md

 ### 3 - Configure your host machine to access the VM.

   1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.88  drupalvm.dev` so you can connect to the VM.
+    - @Debug Academy: add the line `192.170.88.88  academyvm.dev` so you can connect to the VM.
-    - You can have Vagrant automatically configure your hosts file if you install the `hostsupdater` plugin (`vagrant plugin install vagrant-hostsupdater`).
+    - @Debug Academy: Skip this line: You can have Vagrant automatically configure your hosts file if you install the `hostsupdater` plugin (`vagrant plugin install vagrant-hostsupdater`).
 All hosts defined in `apache_vhosts` or `nginx_hosts` will be automatically managed. `vagrant-hostmanager` is also supported.
-    - The `auto_network` plugin (`vagrant plugin install vagrant-auto_network`) can help with IP address management if you set `vagrant_ip` to `0.0.0.0` inside `config.yml`.
+    - @Debug Academy: Skip this line: The `auto_network` plugin (`vagrant plugin install vagrant-auto_network`) can help with IP address management if you set `vagrant_ip` to `0.0.0.0` inside `config.yml`.
+    - You must run `Vagrant reload` for new options, including these, to take effect if you have previously run `Vagrant up`.
-  2. Open your browser and access [http://drupalvm.dev/](http://drupalvm.dev/).
+  2. Open your browser and access [http://academyvm.dev/](http://academyvm.dev/).
 The default login for the admin account is `admin` for both the username and password.

++**@Debug Academy students:** At this point, you are done setting up your vm.
+There is nothing else to do here for this section - jump back to the document that sent you here!
+Reading more of this file is welcome and encouraged!

 ## Extra software/utilities